-Samsung Galaxy Note 10 and Note 10+ might look like similar devices, but the truth is if we analyze there are several differences between these two flagship smartphones
+Samsung Galaxy Note 10 and Note 10+ might look like similar devices, but the truth is if we analyze, there are several differences between these two flagship smartphones.

-Let’s compare Galaxy Note 10 and Note 10+ and try to evaluate which phone is ideal for us.
+Let’s compare Galaxy Note 10 and Note 10+

 The Galaxy Note collection is well known due to its massive screen sizes, but Samsung did different things this time.
 Samsung launched the Galaxy Note 10 in two screen display sizes of 1 instead.
-Samsung Note 10+ featured with a 6.8-inch screen size while Note 10 has a 6.3-inch display.
-It is easy to make out a significant difference these two smartphones based on screen size.
+Samsung Note 10+ featured a 6.8-inch screen size while Note 10 has a 6.3-inch display.
+It is easy to make out a significant difference between these two smartphones based on screen size.

 The Galaxy Note 10 has 8GB RAM as well as the Note 10+ has 12GB RAM.
 But nothing to be worried fiends, 8GB RAM is better enough.
-There is no reason the Note 10 could have any kind of pressing problems running graphics-intensive games like PUBG and Asphalt 9.
+There is no reason the Note 10 could have any pressing problems running graphics-intensive games like PUBG and Asphalt 9.

 The Note 10 comes with 256GB of built-in storage, and the Note 10+ has two options, either 256 GB or 512 GB of storage.
 Where the fact is the two flagship smartphones vary may be the ability to increase the internal storage.
 Galaxy Note 10 doesn’t have a microSD card slot, but the Note 10+ does.